Nickelodeon Kids' Choice Awards: The Big Help Award

 The Big Green Help Award (later titled as The Big Help Award) was an award presented to a person who goes above and beyond to help the environment.
 It is based on Nickelodeon's The Big Help initiative.
 The award was originally green when first awarded in 2009, but later changed to silver along with a name change of the award the following years.

 Lifetime Achievement Award

 The Nickelodeon Lifetime Achievement Award is a golden version of the blimp award.
 In 2023, a normal orange-colored blimp award was used.

 In 2014, the award was given to television producer Dan Schneider, who created multiple shows at Nickelodeon.
 During the presentation of his award, Schneider was joined onstage by cast members of his shows including Kenan & Kel, Drake & Josh, Zoey 101, iCarly, Victorious, and Sam & Cat.
 In 2023, the award was given to Transformers character Optimus Prime.
 In his acceptance speech, Prime proclaimed for the award to, "...seal the bond between humans, Maximals, and Autobots, as we fight together to protect the planet."

+Legend Award

+The award was originally introduced in the Kids' Choice Sports ceremony, but has since carried over to the main ceremony.